 - by Beatrice

-The fourth month is also called the "Month of Merits” and it is dedicated for gaining merits by way of pilgrimages to sacred places, by practicing "dana" (giving to other people, especially to the monks, nuns, and the temples), by refraining from eating meat, and by not killing animals.
-In Chinese, this festival is termed "Qiong ren Jie" which means the "Poor People's Day."
+The fourth month is also called the "Month of Merits” and it is dedicated to gaining merits by way of pilgrimages to sacred places, by practicing "dana" (giving to other people, especially to the monks, nuns, and the temples), by refraining from eating meat, and by not killing animals.
+In Chinese, this festival is termed "Qiong Ren Jie" which means the "Poor People's Day."

 When is Saga Dawa Festival Celebrated?

 The exact date of the celebration of the Saga Dawa Festival varies from year to year because it is based on the Tibetan Calendar which is a lunisolar calendar and is different from the Roman Calendar.
-Lunisolar calendar indicates the time of the solar year and the moon phase.
+The lunisolar calendar indicates the time of the solar year and the moon phase.
 The Tibetan year is sometimes composed of 12 lunar months and sometimes of 13 lunar months.
 For this reason, the exact date of the Saga Dawa Festival varies from year to year.
-In 2017, it was celebrated on the 15th of April; while this year, it was celebrated on the 29th of May.
-Next year (2019), it will be celebrated on the 17th of June.
-Hence, if you plan to attend the Saga Dawa Festival next year, you can schedule your visit to Tibet between June 8 to June 26, 2019.
+In 2023, it will be celebrated from the 4th of June according to Roman Calendar.
+Hence, if you plan to attend the Saga Dawa Festival, you can schedule your visit to Tibet between June 4th and July 3rd.

 Things to Expect During the Saga Dawa Festival